helohe/search-plugins/LOG.md

        - {ON} Auto-submit login forms
      - {OFF} Saving credentials > Show a banner on the page when new credentials can be saved to the database.
      - Updates > Check for updates of KeePassXC: never
-   - Any other Add-Ons you want like LocalCDN, Privacy-Oriented Origin Policy, True Sight, NoScript, CSS Exfil Protection, CanvasBlocker or HTTPS Everywhere.
+   - Any other Add-Ons you want like ClearURLs, LocalCDN, Privacy-Oriented Origin Policy, True Sight, NoScript, CSS Exfil Protection, CanvasBlocker or HTTPS Everywhere.
  - Allow uBlock origin in PBM
  - Delete default-containers and create your own.
  - Remove policies.json